Kekule02/revie-backend/README.md

 - **Endpoint**: `/api/reviews/:id`
 - **Method**: `GET`
-- **Description**: Retrieves all the reviews for a specific apartment and sorts them by the highest "reviewHelpfulCount" value.
+- **Description**: Retrieves all the reviews for a specific apartment and sorts them by the recently created by default.
+Passing the qeury param below sorts by "reviewHelpfulCount" value in descending order.
 Requires user authentication.
+- **Query**: `sortBy = "mostHelpful"`
 - **Response**:
   ```json
   [